Todoist AI and MCP SDK

 - MCP server using the official [@modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/typescript-sdk?tab=readme-ov-file#installation)

-- Todoist Typescript API client [@doist/todoist-api-typescript](https://github.com/Doist/todoist-api-typescript)
+- Todoist Typescript API client [@doist/todoist-sdk](https://github.com/Doist/todoist-sdk)

 ## MCP Server Setup